abernatek/external-mysql-operator/README.md

 **external-mysql-operator** exists to create / delete databases, manage users and handle initialization process on existing external mysql instances

+it was written with kopf ( https://github.com/nolar/kopf )

 operator itself does not require any configuration

 it is configurable by two custom resources: